 Guidelines for Authors

-Submissions of papers that correspond to the Aims and Scope of the journal are always welcome.
+We welcome submissions of manuscripts that correspond to the Aims and Scope of the journal.
+The journal publishes:

 scholarly papers dealing with the conceptual analysis of constructivist concepts